General ODE-based Population Model Function

 matrix pmx_solve_group_[adams || rk45 || bdf](ODE_rhs, int nCmt, int[] len, time, amt, rate, ii, evid, cmt, addl, ss, theta, [ biovar, tlag, real[,] x_r, int [,] x_i, real rel_tol, real abs_tol, int max_step, real as_rel_tol, real as_abs_tol, int as_max_step ] );

-Here [adams || rk45 || bdf]
+Here [adams || rk45 || bdf] indicates the

 function name can be of any of the three suffixes.
 See Section ODE integrator function.